 - Plumbers and electricians.
 This also applies to all other repair, maintenance and installation services, from gardeners to general handymen.

 - Real estate.
 It goes without saying that real estate – both rentals and sales – rely heavily on local search.
+You can visit website for more details.

 - Retail outlets.
 This is mostly limited to corner shops, regional store branches and similar retail outlets.